achtaitaipai/vite-plugin-dedale/README.md

 - `raw` (string): The content of the file.
 - `content` (string): The parsed content of the file.

-## Utility Functions for Use in Templates
+## Utility Functions and variables for Use in Templates

-vite-plugin-dedale provides two utility functions that can be used in Nunjucks or Edge.js templates:
+vite-plugin-dedale provides two utility functions and variables that can be used in Nunjucks or Edge-js templates:

 ### `routes`